elliotholden/lessons/meetup-presentations/logs.md

 * Go back to the first terminal window and use the **exec** command to restart the webserver
   >podman exec web httpd -k restart

-  *Again, notice the log output in the second terminal window*
+  *Again, notice that nothing is being output to the log in the second terminal window*

 ### Official - docker.io/library/httpd:latest
 * Now run an official Red Hat version of Apache (__httpd__) in detached mode.